abhisarmittal/NJRSF/README.md

 app-workingEnglish.py is in english with awhere integration.
 It is working.

 app-awhere2.py is all languages with awhere integration.
 It is working.

-ALWAYS COPY AND PASTE CODE IF YOU WISH TO TEST UR APP THROUGH APP.PY.
-DO NOT RENAME FILES.